 So what do lead pipes look like?
 Probably not what you’d expect.
 These dull gray to silver lines are easy to mistake for other metals.
 The key differences?
 You can scratch the surface to reveal a shiny white or silver underlay.
 While this is also true for galvanized iron pipes, lead won’t hold a magnet like iron.
 When in doubt, call a trusted plumber in your area to check your pipes.

-Should I Replace My Lead Water Pipe?
+Do I Need to Replace My Lead Pipes?

 Over time, the lead in your pipes breaks down and enters your water supply.
 It isn’t safe to ingest or absorb any amount of lead!
 If lead pipes are found in your home, it’s imperative to invest in lead water pipe replacement for any line providing you with water, but you may want to replace those lines responsible for draining water as well.
 The material only lasts 40 – 50 years, so most of the homes still containing lead pipes are primed for leaks and ruptures.